queilawithaQ/documentation/_basic/continuous-deployment/deployment-to-engineyard.md

 ## Deploy to Engine Yard

-To setup an [Engine Yard](https://www.engineyard.com) deployment on Codeship, first create a new [custom script deployment]({{ site.baseurl }}{% link _basic/continuous-deployment/deployment-with-custom-scripts.md %}).
+To setup an [Engine Yard](https://www.engineyard.com) deployment on CodeShip, first create a new [custom script deployment]({{ site.baseurl }}{% link _basic/continuous-deployment/deployment-with-custom-scripts.md %}).
 From there you can call our [Engine Yard deployment script](https://github.com/codeship/scripts/blob/master/deployments/engine_yard.sh).

 Set `EY_API_TOKEN` as an [environment variable]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}) in your Project Settings.